 - Overtime Agreement: NVIDIA often provides their employees with written agreements for overtime work.
 This ensures clarity for both parties.

-- Overtime Wages: The company pays overtime wages in line with the employee’s Regular rate and applicable regulations.
+- Overtime Wages: The company pays overtime wages per the employee’s regular rate and applicable regulations.

-- Computer Professionals: They apply some special rule to computer professionals that affects their overtime Entitlements.
+- Computer Professionals: They apply some special rules to computer professionals that affect their overtime entitlements.

 8.8.
 Adobe

-- Hourly Employees: As a good company, Adobe pays Compensates for overtime hours worked beyond the standard workweek.
+- Hourly Employees: As a good company, Adobe pays employees for overtime hours worked beyond the standard workweek.

 - State Law: This company also follows state-specific laws that govern overtime and ensure fair treatment of employees.

-- Comp Time: Also they provide Compensatory time to the employees as an alternative to overtime pay.
+- Comp Time: They also provide compensatory time to employees as an alternative to overtime pay.
 However, this depends on the circumstances.

 8.9.
 LinkedIn